VegaDeftwing/opinionatedeng/opinionatedengrendered.md

 Okay, now we're finally ready to copy the OS to a flash drive so we can install Arch, to do this, you'll need to download a program called rufus https://rufus.ie/.
 Download, run, etc. When it opens select the flash drive as your 'device' , press the select button under that and select the archlinux-20xx.xx.xx-x86_64.iso file we downloaded earlier.
 Everything else should be fine, so click start.
 This may take a second, in the mean time, open this guide on **another computer** as the next few steps will require a lot of restarting and doing things outside of windows.

+> of note, the following guide will be assuming you're installing linux on the same drive as Windows, making it applicable for most systems right away; however, I strongly recomend getting an extra SSD and giving linux it's own disk outright instead.
+This is far easier to do in a desktop, but if you have a laptop with a CD drive you may be able to put a SSD in it's place.
+SSD prices have been steadily declining over the pas few years, but as of the time of writing a 250Gb ssd should be available for under 50 USD.
+I'd recomend a larger disk though, with 500Gb being plenty for most people

 While this guide should lead you though step by step, it may be helpful to follow the offical installation guide as well, which is available at https://wiki.archlinux.org/index.php/installation_guide.
 Furthermore, while slightly outdated, this flow chat is a nice refrence as well (from https://i.imgur.com/Hokk8sK.jpg)

 ![archflow](./archflow.jpg)

 despite the technically complexity to get to it, the best place for Arch Linux support, even for installation, is in the IRC (Internet Relay Chat) channel #archlinux on Freenode. https://wiki.archlinux.org/index.php/Arch_IRC_channels